polterguy/phosphorusfive/core/p5.exp/README.md

   src:New value
 ```

-You can also escape other characters, having nodes with really funny names, such as "/" etc. Imagine this
+Notice the back slash in front of our "1" above.
+You can also escape other characters, having nodes with really funny names, such as "/" etc.
-Hyperlambda for instance.
+Imagine this Hyperlambda for instance.

 ```
 _data